marcusolsson/obsidian-plugin-docs/docs/developer-tools.md

 - [luckman212/obsidian-plugin-downloader](https://github.com/luckman212/obsidian-plugin-downloader)
 - [claremacrae/obsidian-repos-downloader](https://github.com/claremacrae/obsidian-repos-downloader)

+## Search the code of all plugins remotely

+You can also dig through the code of all public Obsidian plugins without needing to download them on your device.

+- GitHub allows you to search source code using its native search tools, although this can be a bit finnicky.
+- [Sourcegraph](https://sourcegraph.com/search) is much more powerful and greatly simplifies the process of searching through all public repos.

 ## Beta testing

 Before you [publish](publishing/submit-your-plugin.md) your plugin, you may want to let users try it out first.